albar965/littlenavmap-manual/src/en/MENUS.rst

 -   ``prev. version - reload advised``: The found database was created with a previous version of *Little Navmap* and should be reloaded to benefit from bug fixes or improvements.
--   ``99 days old - reload advised``: The scenery library database was loaded 99 days ago in this example.
-Scenery changes in the simulator are very likely (installed add-on airports, simulator updates and more) and are not reflected in the database.
+-   ``99 days old - reload advised``: The scenery library database was loaded 99 days ago.
+Scenery changes in the simulator are very likely
+    (installed add-on airports, simulator updates and more) and might not be reflected in the database.
--   ``no simulator``: A scenery library database was found but no simulator installation.
-This database cannot be updated except by manual copying.
+-   ``no simulator``: A scenery library database was found but no related simulator installation.
+This database cannot be loaded but can be updated by manual copying from another computer, for example.
 This will be shown for a :doc:`NETWORK` where the simulator is not available on the remote computer.
     See :ref:`files-databases` for file locations if you wish to remove a database.